University Senate Passes Requirement for Anti-Black Racism Course

 Every undergraduate student at UConn must pass the one-credit course titled U.S. Anti-Black Racism as part of the baccalaureate degree requirements.
 It is strongly recommended that the course be completed during the first two years of enrollment at the University.

-The University Senate will meet on Monday, March 3, 2025, in a hybrid format.
+The University Senate will meet on Monday, May 5, 2025, in a hybrid format.
 Click here to learn more and to view meeting materials.
+This is the last regularly scheduled meeting of the University Senate for the 2024-2025 Academic Year.

 University Senate News & Updates